awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_credentials_console.md

 }
 ```

-To learn how a user can change their own password in the console, see [How IAM Users Change Their Own Passwords](id_credentials_passwords_user-change-own.md)\.
+To learn how a user can change their own password in the console, see [How an IAM User Changes Their Own Password](id_credentials_passwords_user-change-own.md)\.